6 December 2019 | Updated 19 December 20246 min read

 Prices from

-ppThis Mexican hotspot on the Yucatan peninsula has moved on from its days as spring break resort of choice for North Americans.
+This Mexican hotspot on the Yucatan peninsula has moved on from its days as spring break resort of choice for North Americans.
+The beaches are just as attractive, but the culinary scene has gone far beyond what you think is typical Mexican food.

-On this part of the Riviera Maya, you’re within easy reach of some of the country’s most compelling archaeological sites, including the ancient Mayan ruins on the cliffs overlooking Tulum.
+On this part of the Riviera Maya, you’re also within easy reach of some of the country’s most compelling archaeological sites, including the ancient Mayan ruins on the cliffs overlooking Tulum.

-But the Tulum ruins are just the curtain-raiser for the even more dramatic Mayan ruins of Chichen Itza, a UNESCO World Heritage Site that’s dominated by the enormous pyramid of El Castillo.
+They’re the curtain-raiser for the even more dramatic Mayan ruins of Chichen Itza, a UNESCO World Heritage Site that’s dominated by the enormous pyramid of El Castillo.
 Hop on a bus from Cancun for the day and combine the ruins with a swim at Tulum Beach.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.